cilium/cilium/Documentation/contributing/release/feature.rst

     tested on every change and Nightly.
 #.
 (Only 1.0 minor releases) Tag newest 1.0.x Docker image as ``v1.0-stable``
    and push it to Docker Hub.
 This will ensure that Kops uses latest 1.0 release by default.
+#.
+Update Grafana dashboards in `Grafana <https://grafana.com/orgs/cilium/dashboards>`_.
+   Install the dashboards available in ``./examples/kubernetes/addons/prometheus`` and use them to upload them to Grafana.

 For the final release